-Louise Hornby is Assistant Professor of English at UCLA.
+Louise Hornby is Associate Professor of English at UCLA.
 She is the author of Still Modernism: Photography, Literature, Film (Oxford University Press, 2017).
 She is currently working on a project about the visual culture of weather in the twentieth century.

 Aerial perspective is grounded strictly on the important fact that all mediums called transparent are in some degree dim.